red-gate/ks/ks5/ks5.md

     ➜ minikube start
     ```

-In one terminal, leave this running:
+In one terminal, mount ks5 source code (leave this running):

 ```bash
 ➜ pwd